QuantEcon/lecture-source-py/source/rst/linear_models.rst

 Ensemble Means
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the preceding figure we approximated the population distribution of :math:`y_T` by
+In the preceding figure, we approximated the population distribution of :math:`y_T` by

 #. generating :math:`I` sample paths (i.e., time series) where :math:`I` is a large number